cscart/docs/en/user_guide/look_and_feel/layouts/layout_pages/layout_page_attributes.rst

   * **[mode_name]**–the mode in which the controller works.

-  This value is added to ``index.php?dispatch=`` part of the page and points to a specific page.
+  This value is added after ``index.php?dispatch=`` and points to a specific page.
 For example, *index.php?dispatch=checkout.cart* points to the cart contents page; *index.php?dispatch=checkout.checkout* points to the checkout page.

 * **Name**—the name of the layout page.